 - Once your child reaches the maximum weight and height limits for her forward-facing car seat, she should move into a booster seat that is used with a lap and shoulder seat belt.

-- A booster seat raises your child higher so that the lap belt is positioned low across the hips (touching the thighs) and the shoulder belt rests flat across the collar bone (crossing the middle of your child's shoulder, not her neck).
+- A booster seat adjusts the fit of the adult seat belt so that the lap belt is positioned low across the hips (touching the thighs) and the shoulder belt rests flat across the collar bone (crossing the middle of your child's shoulder, not her neck).
 Make sure the lap belt is positioned across your child's hips, not the soft tissue of her abdomen.

 Learn how tell if your child is the right size for a booster seat.